kuba/OxBerryPis/docs/sphinx/report.rst

 The :py:mod:`order book <oxberrypis.orderbook>` is the main processing code that runs on Raspberry Pis.
-The order book module consists of two books classes one for demand and one for supply. :py:class:`The book
+The order book module consists of two books classes, one for demand and one for supply. :py:class:`The book
 <oxberrypis.orderbook.book.OrderBook>` keeps all the orders and allows
 changing them as well as querying for orders either by id or for the currently best order.
 Order book keeps a set of limit books for each